a-karma/Bogor_Workshop/DAY_3/Session3.md

 # Applications of Genomics in Wildlife Conservation

 ## Day three - Session three - Visualisation
-In this session the aim is to visualise the results of the analyses we just completed on the server.
-We will be working mainly on our local computers in RStudio and the browser.
+The aim of this session is to visualise the results of the analyses we just completed in the previous session.
+We will be working mainly on our local computers in RStudio and a web browser.

-We will:
-1. download our output files via `sftp`
+Before we can do that we first need to download our output files via `sftp`.
+We will then:
-2. visualise the phylogenetic tree in iTOL (https://itol.embl.de/)
+1. visualise the phylogenetic tree in iTOL (https://itol.embl.de/)
-3. generate figures in RStudio for the PCA and ADMIXTURE results
+2. generate figures in RStudio for the PCA and ADMIXTURE results

 ### 1. Downloading the output files
 On your local computer we will use `sftp` to connect to the remote server and download the files.

-In your terminal make a project directory where you would like to store the output files on your local computer.
+In your terminal create a project directory where you would like to store the output files on your local computer.

-Then run `sftp` - this stands for secure file transfer protocol and will open a connection between your local comput and the remote server.
+Wee will then use `sftp`, which this stands for Secure File Transfer Protocol and will open a connection between your local comput and the remote server.

 We need to tell it where the ssh key is, and which remote server to connect using your username and the IP address.
 Therefore enter:
 ```sh
 sftp -i ~/path/to/ssh/key [your_username]@138.246.238.65